noirvin/music_generator/proposal.md

 ## Skateboard

-**Work with libraries/APIs to extract data from midi/audio files**
+**Work with libraries/APIs to extract data from midi/audio files to randomly generate a sound, deploy to heroku**

 ## Bike

-**feed the data into a markov chain to generate composition, add crud for each genearated track, make it a flask web-app, deploy to heroku**
+**feed the data into a markov chain to generate composition, add crud for each generated track, make it a flask web-app**

 ## Car